-Prerequisite Foundations of Art (can be taken concurrently)
+Prerequisite Art 101 (can be taken concurrently) or instructor approval

 This course is for students interested in developing drawing skills with varied media and approaches.
 Emphasis will be given to drawing from life and helping students develop personal expression.

 Drawing 2